 - The Alaska Landlord & Tenant Act: What It Means to You (PDF) – Alaska Department of Law

 - Security Deposit Maximum: The security deposit and/or prepaid rent may not exceed two months rent, except for rental units where the monthly rent exceeds $2,000. (§§ 34.03.070(a))

 - Security Deposit Interest: The security deposit and prepaid rent must be promptly deposited into a trust account in a bank, savings and loan association, or licensed escrow agent.
 State statute does not require that the trust account earn interest.
 However, if the account does earn interest, the tenant is entitled to the interest under general trust law principles, unless both parties agree otherwise. (§§ 34.03.070(c)) and (The Alaska Landlord & Tenant Act: What It Means to You (Page 5))

 - Separate Security Deposit Bank Account: Landlords may commingle prepaid rent and security deposit in a single financial account (§§ 34.030.70(c)).

 - Pet Deposits: No statute

 - Non-Refundable Fees: No statute

-- Deadline for Returning Security Deposit: If landlord or tenant provides proper notice in compliance with §§ 34.03.290, landlord has 14 days to mail the written notice of withholdings and refund.
-If tenant does not provide notice in compliance with §§ 34.03.290 landlord has 30 days to mail the notice and refund. (§§ 34.03.070(g))
+- Deadline for Returning Security Deposit: If the landlord or tenant provides proper notice in compliance with §§ 34.03.290, the landlord has 14 days to mail the written notice of withholdings and refund.
+If the tenant does not provide notice in compliance with §§ 34.03.290 the landlord has 30 days to mail the notice and refund. (§§ 34.03.070(g))